dojo/meta/STYLE.md

 ### Variables

-1. All immutable variables MUST be declared with `const`:
+1. All immutable variables SHOULD be declared with `const`:

 	```ts
 	// right